TRU Style Guide

 Spelling authority and other references

 In conjunction with this guide, TRU uses the most recent edition of the Canadian Oxford Dictionary as its spelling authority.
 The editors of this guide refer to and predominantly follow the Canadian Press Stylebook: A Guide for Writers and Editors (CP), but on some questions of style that are a matter of preference, TRU Style may differ from CP.
+If there is a conflict in spelling between Oxford and CP, we choose the first reference in Oxford.
 Citations follow the MLA Handbook.

 Audience and voice